-To enlarge our imagination and develop new tools for better streets, we shares ideas and explores new ways for street design —projects and processes — bringing together experiences and knowledge from different areas.
+To enlarge our imagination and develop new tools for better streets, we share ideas and explore new ways for street design —projects and processes — bringing together experiences and knowledge from different areas.

 We are a knowledge platform involved in several projects (academic research, strategic planning, manuals, street design) and organising various exchange activities (workshops, courses, debates, conferences, exhibitions).

-We work together with designers, researchers, planners, politicians, and citizens.
+We work together with architects, designers, researchers, planners, politicians, and citizens.

 STREETS